 With that much history under its belt, the cioppino is, understandably, delicious.
 The dish is also ubiquitous in San Francisco, having become as clichéd as Fisherman’s Wharf, where nearly every eatery hawks a version.
 For the first five years I lived here, I avoided it entirely.
-But when I heard that Tadich was opening a second location in Washington, D.C., I realized it was time to discover cioppino before East Coasters beat me to it.
+But after Tadich opened a second location in Washington, D.C., I realized it was time to discover cioppino before East Coasters beat me to it.

 “Cioppino has always been a part of my repertoire,” Going says.
 “But I had to come here to archive this unique recipe, which has been passed down verbally from cook to cook.”

 The original dish likely arrived in San Francisco with Italian immigrants in the mid-19th century.
 At the end of each day, these fishermen, most of them from Genoa, would combine whatever seafood they couldn’t sell with ingredients they had on deck, namely canned tomatoes and wine.
 Legend has it someone would walk around the docks calling for leftovers to throw into a communal cauldron.
 “Chip in, chip in,” the Italian-accented solicitor would yell, which morphed into “chip-EE-no.” Others say the soup is essentially the Genoese stew ciuppin but with such local ingredients as Dungeness crab.

 Whatever the origins, the stew has endured—and for years it remained something you could only truly experience in San Francisco.
 That is, until Tadich announced its plans to build a grand corner bistro just down Pennsylvania Avenue from the White House, a big move for a restaurant with such strong ties to the Left Coast.
 Tadich, however, is no sellout on authenticity.
 The restaurant regularly flies in a supply of Dungeness crab and specially baked Boudin sourdough.